 Lena is excited for her first day of kindergarten, but when she goes to get dressed she discovers that her shoes are a bit nervous.
 Lena and her dad brainstorm a way to make the shoes feel more at ease.
 Her friendly green headband “reminds the shoes of other times they were all scared but decided to be brave together.
 And how things had pretty much worked out okay.
 Even better than okay sometimes.
 Because often the best things happen when we’re nervous.”
 The illustrations and storyline of this one are absolutely charming!

 Dad’s First Day by Mike Wohnoutka, 2015

 (Ages 4 – 7)

-This is a wonderful spin on back to school books.
-While Oliver is excited for school, his dad is so nervous for the first day that he gets a stomachache.
-After dropping Oliver off at school, his dad returns home worrying so much that he runs back to school only to see the fun that Oliver is having.
-This reassuring read is sure to bring smiles to children and adults alike.
+This is a humorous spin on back-to-school books.
+While Oliver is excited for school, his dad is the one who is nervous!
+This uplifting read is sure to bring smiles to children and adults alike.

 A book with a similar theme is Mom, It’s My First Day of Kindergarten by Hyewon Yum, 2012.